Connect with us

 Chot Reyes bullish on TNT depth against San Miguel

-Chot Reyes has grown more optimistic about the depth TNT possesses heading into its highly anticipated PBA Philippine Cup Finals rematch with San Miguel.
+Chot Reyes has grown more optimistic about TNT’s depth heading into its highly-anticipated PBA Philippine Cup Finals rematch with San Miguel.

-The six-time Coach of the Year admitted that Tropang 5G’s offseason moves were primarily aimed at adding pieces to better compete against the Beermen, especially after losing the previous All-Filipino championship in six games.
+The six-time Coach of the Year admitted that Tropang 5G’s offseason moves were primarily for adding pieces to better compete against the Beermen, especially after losing the previous All-Filipino championship in six games.

 “If you go into any tournament, you take a look at who’s the big guy on the block,” he said during the pre-Finals presser at Novotel Araneta, Monday.